Apply now for the CEET Inclusive Insurance Training Programme: focus on climate change and technology

 Are you an insurance supervisor from Central Europe, Eastern Europe or Transcaucasia?
 Would you like to gain a better understanding of how themes such as climate change and technology are impacting the insurance sector?

 The Programme is a combination of self-paced learning modules and live virtual sessions taking place in English from 5 to 13 July 2021.
+A mandatory onboarding takes place on 28 June from 13:00-14:30 CEST.
 Click here for the application.

 Background: In partnership with the IAIS and the Toronto Centre, the A2ii has developed a curriculum on insurance regulation for supervisors based on the IAIS application paper ‘Regulation and Supervision Supporting Inclusive Insurance Markets.’
 The Inclusive Insurance Training Programme allows participants to build on their existing supervisory skills, enhance their knowledge and develop the leadership skills needed to make positive change.
 The training blends theory and practice and uses a combination of presentations, highly interactive case studies and group exercises to strengthen insurance supervisors’ capacities to support inclusive insurance market development.